riverbed/steelscript-netshark/docs/tutorial.rst

    2012/05/10 12:33:51.502796  http                1
    ...

-Note that the method `View.get_data()` simply calls the get_data() function for the first output of a view.
+Note that the method :py:meth:`View.get_data()` simply calls the get_data() function for the first output of a view.
 As such, the following are equivalent:

 .. code-block:: python